 We expect to rely, to some extent, on our strategic partners to provide funding in support of our research and to perform some independent research, preclinical and clinical testing.
 We currently have only one strategic partner.
-Since we do not currently possess the resources necessary to develop and commercialize potential products that may result from our technologies, or the resources or capabilities to complete any approval processes that may be required for the products, we must enter into additional strategic partnerships to develop and commercialize products.
+Our technology is broad based and we do not currently possess the resources necessary to develop and commercialize potential products that may result from our technologies, or the resources or capabilities to complete any approval processes that may be required for the products, therefore we must enter into additional strategic partnerships to develop and commercialize products.
+Of the thousands of ZFP transcription factors which target specific genes, our current 18 collaborators and strategic partner are working with less than 100, therefore in order to fully utilize our ZFP transcriptions factors we would need a number of new Universal GeneTools collaborators and strategic partners to accomplish our research.

-Significant time may be required to secure additional collaborations or strategic partners because we need to effectively market the benefits of our technology to these future collaborators and strategic partners, which uses the time and efforts of research and development personnel and our management.
+We may require significant time to secure additional collaborations or strategic partners because we need to effectively market the benefits of our technology to these future collaborators and strategic partners, which uses the time and efforts of research and development personnel and our management.
 Further, each collaboration or strategic partnering arrangement will involve the negotiation of terms that may be unique to each collaborator or strategic partner.
 These business development efforts may not result in a collaboration or strategic partnership.

-If we do not enter into additional strategic partnering agreements, our revenue will be reduced and our potential products may not be developed or commercialized.
+If we do not enter into additional strategic partnering agreements, we will experience reduced revenues and may not develop or commercialize our products.
 The loss of our current or any future strategic partnering agreement would not only delay or terminate the potential development or commercialization of any products we may derive from our technologies but also delay or terminate our ability to test ZFP transcription factors for specific genes.
 If any strategic partner fails to conduct the collaborative activities successfully and in a timely manner, the preclinical or clinical development or commercialization of the affected product candidates or research programs could be delayed or terminated.
 Our existing strategic partnering agreement is, and we would expect any future arrangement to be based on the achievement of milestones.
 Under the strategic partnering agreements, we expect to receive revenue for the research and development of a therapeutic product based on achievement of specific milestones.
 Achieving these milestones will depend, in part, on the efforts of our strategic partner as well as our own.
 In contrast, our current Universal GeneTools collaboration agreements only pay us to supply ZFP transcription factors for the collaborator's independent use, rather than for future results of the collaborator's efforts.
 If we or any strategic partner fails to meet specific milestones, then the strategic partnership can be terminated which could decrease our revenues.